 Established in the summer of 1979, the Resource Center was developed as "a model of inter-institutional cooperation."
-The center was designed to combine the resources collections of the Teachers College and the special needs collections of the Flint Hills Instructional Materials Center (F H I M C), a division of the Flint Hills Educational Cooperative which includes seven school districts from the surrounding area: North Lyon County, U S D 251; Southern Lyon County, 252; Madison-Virgil, U S D 386; Hamilton, U S D 390; Morris County, U S D 417; and Chase County, U S D 284; and Emporia, U S D 253.
+The center was designed to combine the resources collections of the Teachers College and the special needs collections of the Flint Hills Instructional Materials Center (F H I M C), a division of the Flint Hills Special Education Cooperative which includes seven school districts from the surrounding area: North Lyon County, U S D 251; Southern Lyon County, 252; Madison-Virgil, U S D 386; Hamilton, U S D 390; Morris County, U S D 417; and Chase County, U S D 284; and Emporia, U S D 253.
 IMC page

 The Resource Center also houses two special collections.
 The center serves as the state's law related education clearinghouse.
 Funded by the Kansas State Bar Association, the center houses, maintains, and circulates a large collection of law related education materials.
 The materials, which are available to any teacher or law professional, may be requested from the center by phone or in writing.

 Gary and Barbara Bleeker, former professors at Emporia State University, were the recipients of hundreds of books for children and young adults each year.
 The Bleekers reviewed many of these for the Topeka Capital Journal, and used others in education workshops they taught throughout the state.
 They then donated the books to the Teachers College Resource Center.
 The Bleekers' goal was to place the books where they would do the most good.
 At the Resource Center, the books can be used by the college population and teachers in seven school districts, including and surrounding Emporia.
 The collection now has over 10,000 books and is constantly updated.
 Since the collection was added to the Resource Center almost three years ago, there has been an increase in the usage of the Resource Center, as students check out many of these books daily.

 Our hours of operation during the Fall and Spring Semester are as follows: